Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 PRIMA is an acronym for Pluralistic Framework of Integrated uncertainty Management and risk Analysis.
 PRIMA is not a tool in the classic sense, but a framework for structuring the process of uncertainty management.
 The guiding principle is that uncertainty legitimates different perspectives on policy issues and that, as a consequence, uncertainty management should explicitly take these different perspectives into account.
 Central to the PRIMA approach is the determination of the most policy-relevant uncertainties that play a role in controversies surrounding complex issues.
 Various legitimate and consistent narratives are developed to serve as a basis for perspective-based model routes.
 The methodology is best applicable to scenario-based planning.
 PRIMA is the only approach so far that advances and provides structure to the systematic use of multiple values, paradigms, perceptions, judgments, etc in assessment processes.
 The PRIMA approach is by definition a group process approach.

 A near miss is an unplanned event that did not result in injury or damage but could have under different circumstances.
-A near miss analysis is an approach of identifying and analyzing these events and creating the appropriate corrective actions in order to avoid such events in the future.
+A near miss analysis is an approach to identifying and analyzing these events and creating the appropriate corrective actions in order to avoid such events in the future.
 The purpose of this analysis is to identify systemic or latent errors and hazards and alert the port or enterprise about them.
 Although near-miss events are much more common than adverse events, reporting systems for such events are much less common.
 Near miss management consists of seven steps: (1) Identification of the incident, (2) Disclosure/ reporting of the incident; (3) Distribution of the incident data; (4) Root cause analysis; (5) Solution/improvement recommendation; (6) Dissemination; (7) Follow up.
 The method is scalable and applicable to all types of industries and easy to implement and act upon.
 However, it remains a reactive approach, not a proactive one.

 Adaptive forecasting allows a port or port-related company to plug in various variables to gauge the potential outcomes of a single course of action from multiple angles.
 Whilst including more variability in the forecast, this method also forces the port or port company to think in terms of uncertain outcomes and take new variables from their external environment into account.
 However, the abundance of data and variables makes selection cumbersome.
 It might therefore be more difficult to implement and create than historical trend forecasting.
 Adaptive port planning can serve as a complement to more traditional port planning approaches.